FOREX-Dollar extends gains on strong U.S. services and factory data

 By Daniel Bases

-However, some gains were trimmed back, especially against the yen after reports emerged that Russia had gathered military forces on its border with Ukraine.
-"These things are being done just to exert pressure.
-Or to enter," Polish Foreign Minister Radoslaw Sikorski told broadcaster TVN24.

-Earlier, European service sector data growth was undermined by a drop in Italy, underlining the fragile outlook for the region.
-This builds expectations the European Central Bank will pump yet more euros into the financial system to boost growth.
+Earlier, European service sector data was mixed, with growth across much of the euro zone although a drop in Italy underlined the fragile economic outlook for the region and built expectations the European Central Bank will pump yet more euros into the financial system in an effort to boost growth.

 "Generally the dollar started off on a stronger footing this morning and certainly the strengthening of the data has helped that rally," said Brian Daingerfield, currency strategist at the Royal Bank of Scotland in Stamford, Connecticut.